biobakery/ppanini/README.md

 November 18, 2014

-#**PPANINI: Prioritization and Prediction of functional Annotation via automated Network Integration for Novel and Important genes**
+#**PPANINI: Prioritization and Prediction of functional Annotations for Novel and Important genes via automated data Network Integration**

 Prioritization of functional characterization of novel and uncharacterized genes